 Ascertaining the level of knowledge possessed by deep RL agents is a challenging task, comparable to trying to ascertain the knowledge of real animals, and (as in that latter case) requiring detailed cognitive modeling.
-Alchemy is designed to make this kind of modeling not only possible, but even central, and we propose that more meta-RL benchmark environments should strive to afford the same granularity of insight into agent behavior.

-As a closing remark, we note that our release of Alchemy includes a human-playable version.
-We have found that many human players find Alchemy interesting and challenging, and our informal tests suggest that motivated players, with sufficient training, can attain to sophisticated strategies and high levels of performance.
+Alchemy is designed to make this kind of modeling not only possible, but even central, and we propose that more meta-RL environments should strive to afford the same granularity of insight into agent behavior.
+As a closing remark, we have found that many humans find playing Alchemy interesting and challenging, and our informal tests suggest that motivated players, with sufficient training, can attain to sophisticated strategies and high levels of performance.
 Based on this, we suggest that Alchemy may also be an interesting task for research into human learning and decision making.